 - 1. In coordination with the vice president for student success, Public Safety will contact the department of student success. - 2.
 If advisable, the vice president for student success will alert the president, who will then call a photographer to report to an advantageous location for photographing the demonstrators. - 3.
 The president, in consultation with the vice president for student success and the director of public safety, will determine the possible need for an injunction. - 4.
-Public Safety will provide an officer with a radio for communication between the University and department of student success as needed.
+Public Safety will provide an officer with a radio for communication between the University and department of student success, as needed. - 5.
+Public Safety should be immediately notified of the disturbance.
+Public safety officers will investigate the disturbance and notify the director of public safety, the vice president of student success and the dean of students.